Delaware Route 404: DE 404 Business

 Delaware Route 404 Business (DE 404 Bus.) is a 3.45 mi long business route of DE 404 that runs through the town of Bridgeville.
 The route begins at DE 404 northwest of Bridgeville, heading southeast on two-lane undivided Seashore Highway through agricultural areas with some homes.
 DE 404 Bus. enters Bridgeville and heads through commercial areas, briefly becoming a divided highway before it intersects Federalsburg Road.
 At this junction, the business route turns northeast onto two-lane undivided Market Street and crosses the Delmarva Central Railroad's Delmarva Subdivision line at-grade.
 The route passes several homes before intersecting US 13 Bus. and turning south to join that route on South Main Street.
 The two routes run through more residential areas before leaving Bridgeville and heading through farmland with some development.
 The road widens into a four-lane divided highway and heads into a commercial area, intersecting US 13 and DE 404.
 At this point US 13 Bus. and DE 404 Bus. both end, with the road continuing southeast as DE 404.
 The highest annual average daily traffic along DE 404 Bus. is 7,797 vehicles at the eastern terminus at US 13 and DE 404 with the lowest being 5,344 vehicles at the western border of Bridgeville.
-None of DE 404 Bus. is part of the National Highway System, a network of roads important to the country's economy, defense, and mobility.
 DE 404 Bus. was created in 1999 when DE 404 was rerouted to bypass Bridgeville on the alignment of DE 404 Alt.
 Between June 2007 and May 2009, the intersection with US 13 and DE 404 at the eastern terminus was realigned from a skewed intersection to a perpendicular intersection.